How to Upload Scanned Documents to OneDrive and Dropbox with JavaScript

 There are two ways to sync scanned documents to file synchronization services like Onedrive and Dropbox.
 One is saving the files to the service’s local folder and let the background program discover the changes and sync automatically.
 The other is directly uploading the documents using their APIs.

-Save Scanned Documents to Local Folders
+Save Scanned Documents to a Local Sync Folder

 In DWT, we can save the scanned documents into a specified folder with its Save methods: